Arborator/arborator-backend/app/klang/README.md

 check that:
 - each sample must be in a subfolder with the same name, my_sample
-- the conll file must have the same name and end with intervals.conll, in your case my_sample.conll not *conllu*
+- the conll file must have the same name and end with intervals.conll, in this case my_sample.conll not *conllu*
 - aligns must be in miliseconds
 - private is set to false if you want others than admins to access the project.